The Formal Theory of Monads, Univalently

 To construct $\mndtoadjequiv{m}$, we use \cref{prop:mnd-adjequiv}.
 Hence, it suffices to construct a monad morphism $G : \adjtomnd{\mndtoadj{m}} \onecell m$ whose underlying 1-cell and 2-cell are an adjoint equivalence and invertible respectively.
-We define $G$ as follows: \begin{itemize} \item The underlying 1-cell is $\id{\monadob{m}} : \monadob{m} \onecell \monadob{m}$. \item For the underlying 2-cell, we take
+We define $G$ as follows. \begin{itemize} \item The underlying 1-cell is $\id{\monadob{m}} : \monadob{m} \onecell \monadob{m}$. \item For the underlying 2-cell, we take

 \end{itemize} \end{construction} Note that we can instantiate \cref{constr:mnd-to-adj} to several concrete instances. \begin{itemize} \item Since $\UnivCat$ has Eilenberg-Moore objects by \cref{ex:em-cats}, we get the usual construction of adjunctions from monads via Eilenberg-Moore categories. \item Since $\opbicat{\UnivCat}$ has Eilenberg-Moore objects by \cref{constr:univ-kleisli-cats}, every monad gives rise to an adjunction via Kleisli categories. \end{itemize} One can also show that $\cobicat{\SymMonCat}$ has Eilenberg-Moore objects, and thus every comonad of symmetric monoidal categories gives rise to an adjunction.
-This is used to construct models of linear logic \cite{mellies2009categorical}.